donNewtonAlpha/voltha/k8s/foundry-node/foundry-k8s-cluster/helm-voltha-simple.md

 # Basic voltha install with helm

-Minimal setup without seba pods
+Minimal setup without seba pods.
+Assumes a working k8s environment, single server or cluster.

 ## Install voltha and dependencies.  finally, why we are here